DemandCube/NeverwinterDP/docs/dataflowDevelopment/configuringDataflows.md

 ##Default Replication

-The default replication to use for Kafka
+The default replication to use for Kafka, HDFS, or any other dataStore that supports replication.
+Has no impact on dataSources that do not support configurable replication.

 ```java
 dfl.setDefaultReplication(defaultReplication).